soundarya-ganesan/Seminar-on-LIME/README.md

 * Synopsis
 * Report
 * Seminar Presentation for 30 mins
-* 4 mins talk on "TIME IS MONEY".
+* 4 mins talk on "TIME IS MONEY"..